Mark Hawthorn: Ground Rent Investors

 Many freeholders have access to beneficial rates due to the amount of insurance they place.
 I see this as a wholesale/retail split the same as a supermarket is able to buy stock at discount due to volume and then price it accordingly for the customer.
 Our ethos is that the residents shouldn’t be able to get the same cover as us at the same price therefore commission becomes irrelevant as they are getting better deal than they otherwise would.
 I am well aware of some freeholders charging well “over market” for insurance simply to generate commissions – I think this is very short term thinking as it drives residents to seek a solution such as LVT/RTM.

-Most leases require consent from the freeholder in order to carry out any alterations/repairs but there are no statutory guidelines on what the freeholder can charge for granting such consent.
+Most leases require consent from the freeholder in order to carry out any alterations/repairs and come under administration charges but there are no statutory guidelines on what the freeholder can charge for granting such consent.

 Freeholder consent to alter covers any of the following: